• Menu

 Contents

-Why are ladybug’s poisonous?
+Why is ladybug poisonous?

 When we discuss how poisonous different species of animals are, the mistake is often to think of a poison that can be passed on to another living being through a sting or bite.
 However, in the case of the ladybug, their poison is entirely self-contained and can only take effect if they are eaten.
 You might ask what’s the point in being poisonous if you’ve already been eaten; however, ladybugs practice something known as aposematism.